pkopplu/Airline_data_analysis/README.md

 This was a quick analysis done on a airline dataset shared in the daily learning channel from the codebasics discord.

-It was a fun challenge and wanted to use Sql, PowerBI and Excel to do some preliminary analysis
+It was a fun challenge and I wanted to use Sql, PowerBI and Excel to do some preliminary analysis

 🎆 I quickly took the dataset, created an excel pivot chart and a graph to visualize the market share by year

 🎆 The data was shared as a csv flat file, then I uploaded it to sql server and wrote a query to get airline marketshare by year and saved the query result into a new table

-🎆 Then I opened PowerBI desktop and quickly imported my query result and the original dataset and created some neat dashboards which involved ribbon charts
+🎆 Then I opened PowerBI desktop and swiftly imported my query result and the original dataset and created some neat dashboards which involved ribbon charts

-🎆Quickly published my work to novypro and github
+🎆Finally published my work to novypro and github

 The more we practice, the better we become.